 How much does car insurance cost in Florida?

 Whether you need budget-friendly or maximum coverage, car insurance premiums are available in a wide range of options.
-Minimum coverage averages $948 per year in Florida, while full coverage averages $2,587.
-The national average is $1,738 for full coverage, which means Florida is well-above the national average.
+Minimum coverage average rates in Florida are $1,101 per year, while full coverage averages $2,364.
+The national average is $1,674 for full coverage, which means Florida is well-above the national average.
 Florida is ranked the second-highest state for auto insurance cost, not only because of the threat posed by uninsured motorists, but also volatile weather.

 How can I save money on car insurance in Florida?